White Chocolate Raspberry Bars

 - Preheat oven to 325°.
 Butter and sugar 9-inch-square baking pan.

-- Melt butter in medium, microwave-safe bowl on HIGH (100%) power for 1 minute; stir.
+- Melt butter in a medium, microwave-safe bowl on HIGH (100%) power for 1 minute; stir.
 Add 1 cup white chocolate chips and let stand without stirring.
+I recommend chopping these chocolate chips for easier melting.

 - Bake for 15 to 17 minutes or until light golden brown around edges.
 Remove from oven to wire rack.
 Leave oven on.